Sen. Jeff Merkley delivers marathon Senate speech protesting Trump's policies

 "I've come to the Senate floor tonight to ring the alarm bells," Merkley said at the outset of his speech.
 "We're in the most perilous moment, the biggest threat to our republic since the Civil War.
 President Trump is shredding our Constitution."

 New Jersey Sens.
-Andy Kim and Cory Booker, along with Illinois Sen. Dick Durbin, Washington Sen. Maria Cantwell, Minnesota Sen. Tina Smith and Massachusetts Sen. Ed Markey, took turns asking Merkley extended questions late Tuesday and Wednesday morning, giving him brief breaks.
+Andy Kim and Cory Booker, along with Illinois Sen. Dick Durbin, Washington Sen. Maria Cantwell, Minnesota Sen. Tina Smith, Massachusetts Sen. Ed Markey and Connecticut Sen. Chris Murphy, took turns asking Merkley extended questions late Tuesday and Wednesday morning, giving him brief breaks.

 Portland, which Merkley represents, has been a target of Mr. Trump's ire for years and again came into focus last month, when the president directed the Defense Department to coordinate the deployment of National Guard troops to the city.
 On Monday, a federal appeals court cleared the way for the administration to federalize and deploy members of the Oregon National Guard to Portland while a legal challenge moves forward.